 Simply serve with melted butter, a little lemon wedge, and you will be in 7th heaven.
-Pairs very nicely with Flourless Chocolate Cake, or Gluten-Free Chocolate Blackberry Cake, or serve with Best Prime Rib Roast.
+Pairs very nicely with Flourless Chocolate Cake or Gluten-Free Chocolate Blackberry Cake, or serve with the Best Prime Rib Roast.

 The below liquids can be used to cook up to two pounds of lobster.

 Tongs for removing lobster from liquid can be found on Amazon if you don’t currently own one.

 Keto Lobster Tails

 - 1/4 cup of butter

 - 12 oz of white wine or cooking wine

 - 24 oz water or more until the lobster is covered

 - 4 lobster tails from 6 oz. up to 2 lbs

 First, remove the lobster from the freezer and allow it to defrost in the refrigerator overnight.
 Place butter, wine, salt, and lobster into a pot and bring to a boil, and boil for 1 minute per ounce.
 Boil until the lobster tails appear bright red and the meat turns white.
 Remove the lobster from the pan with a pair of tongs to a plate and allow to cool slightly before cutting the shell.
 Place lobster Using a sharp pair of scissors cut down the middle of the back of the lobster to the fin.
 Allow cooling slightly.
 Next, carefully remove the meat from the shell making sure that the very bottom of the lobster is still attached.
 Lastly, it is time for the presentation of the lobster: pull the lobster through the shell and let sit on top of the shell.
 Serve.